louisglan/grad-masterclass/Week 4/2-tuesday.md

 Afternoon (1pm-5pm):
 1. Watch Inserting Data and Managing Conflicts
 2. Read about subqueries in the [docs](https://www.geeksforgeeks.org/sql/sql-subquery/)
+3. Read about IN and NOT IN in the [docs](https://www.w3schools.com/sql/sql_in.asp)
-3. Complete first three [Modifying Data exercises](https://pgexercises.com/questions/updates/) in pgexercises (the third is particularly challenging)
+4. Complete first three [Modifying Data exercises](https://pgexercises.com/questions/updates/) in pgexercises (the third is particularly challenging)
-4. Watch updating and deleting data
+5. Watch updating and deleting data
-5. Finish the modifying data exercises
+6. Finish the modifying data exercises
-6. Watch node-postgres & SQL Injection and Ingredients API Exercise and attempt the exercise.
+7. Watch node-postgres & SQL Injection and Ingredients API Exercise and attempt the exercise.
-7. Watch the solution
+8. Watch the solution

 If you finish all this in good time review [what to do if you get ahead](../Week%201/1-Intro/tips.md).